jetchegaray/myEvent/README.md

    - Add your guess and send invitations
    - Set up a place where you want to receive your gifts
    - Control bugdet with alerts and recommendations
    - ( Beta ) Customize the phisical place to set up your tables and where your guess will be seated.
+Drag a drop your guests into their tables.
+Next feature could be give the possibility to add the map of the place.
    - Manage Task for your party
    - Calendar for your party
    - Leave reviews to all your providers, linked to google places